Are I bonds a good investment?

 Earning interest on I bonds

 Because I bonds come with two interest rates, it can be difficult to determine the actual amount you’ll receive.
-Fortunately, the Treasury sets a minimum composite interest rate of 0%, so even in the worst case, you’ll still recuperate your initial investment.
+Fortunately, the Treasury sets a minimum composite interest rate of 0%, so even in the worst case, you’ll still recoup your initial investment.

 To calculate your composite rate, or total bond yield, you can use the following formula: